mucsci-students/2025sp-420-Fingies/README.md

 3. Call ``mvn package`` to compile all of the files in ``src/``.
 This will build the package, test the program, and start it.
 4. Call ``mvn test`` to only run tests.

+### GUI:
+1. After filling the textboxes with arguments, press ENTER to execute the command.
+2. If you want to cancel the current command, press ESC while in one of the text boxes

 ## Known issues:
 - Invalid/altered JSON files aren't detected immediately by the program.